 Pears Foundation has provided core funding to the Trussell Trust Foodbank Network since 2007.
 This support, with crucial operating costs, has helped them build capacity and provide consistency in the standards of development and training across the expanding network.

 Increasingly, foodbanks are offering additional services, from cookery courses to connecting clients with agencies that are looking at ways to address the underlying cause of clients’ crises and help them break the cycle of poverty.
-Pears Foundation is currently funding a pilot advice project in Tower Hamlets Foodbank (an independent foodbank run by the First Love Foundation) in partnership with the Child Poverty Action Group.
-The project has led to more clients obtaining their correct entitlements and gaining a better understanding of the support that is available for them.
+Pears Foundation has also supported a pilot advice project in Tower Hamlets Foodbank (an independent foodbank run by the First Love Foundation) in partnership with the Child Poverty Action Group which has led to more clients obtaining their correct entitlements and gaining a better understanding of the support that is available for them.